TomBriar/bitcoin/doc/tor.md

 It is possible to run Bitcoin Core as a Tor onion service, and connect to such services.

 The following directions assume you have a Tor proxy running on port 9050.
 Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on port 9150.
+See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

 ## Compatibility

 - Starting with version 22.0, Bitcoin Core only supports Tor version 3 hidden